How the Male Body Changes At 60 and What to Do About It

 One study indicated cognitive super-agers self-reported more friends and family connections, according to the National Institute on Aging.
 This ties in with previous research, which linked psychological well-being with a lower risk of Alzheimer's disease.

-While research continues to identify the factors that affect brain health, you can try several strategies to help maintain your mental function.
+While research continues to identify the factors that affect brain health, you can try several strategies to help maintain your mental function as you undergo male body changes at 60 and beyond.
 The Alzheimer's Association recommends these top tips:

 - Eat a low-fat diet packed with fruit and vegetables.
 The Mediterranean and Mediterranean-DASH (Dietary Approaches to Stop Hypertension) diets may reduce the risk of cognitive decline.